starship/starship/docs/es-ES/config/README.md

 | symbol    |           | Refleja el valor de la opción `symbol` |
 | style\* |           | Refleja el valor de la opción `style`  |

-\*: Esta variable sólo puede ser usada como parte de una cadena de estilo
+\*: This variable can only be used as a part of a style string

 ## Tiempo de Ejecución

-El módulo `cmd_duration` muestra cuánto tiempo tomó ejecutarse el último comando.
-El módulo se mostrará solo si el comando tomó más de dos segundos, o si el valor de configuración de `min_time` existe.
+The `cmd_duration` module shows how long the last command took to execute.
+The module will be shown only if the command took longer than two seconds, or the `min_time` config value, if it exists.

-::: advertencia No utilizar la trampa DEBUG en Bash
+::: warning Do not hook the DEBUG trap in Bash

-Si se está usando Starship con `bash`, no usar `DEBUG` después de ejecutar `eval $(starship init $0)`, o el módulo **se romperá**.
+If you are running Starship in `bash`, do not hook the `DEBUG` trap after running `eval $(starship init $0)`, or this module **will** break.

 :::

-Los usuarios de bash que necesiten una funcionalidad como preexec pueden usar el [framework rcaloras's bash_preexec](https://github.com/rcaloras/bash-preexec).
-Simplemente definir los arreglos `preexec_functions` y `precmd_functions` antes de ejecutar `eval $(starship init $0)`, y luego proceder de forma normal.
+Bash users who need preexec-like functionality can use [rcaloras's bash_preexec framework](https://github.com/rcaloras/bash-preexec).
+Simply define the arrays `preexec_functions` and `precmd_functions` before running `eval $(starship init $0)`, and then proceed as normal.

 ### Opciones